sagemath/trac_to_gh/Issue 1972.md

 # Issue 1972: programming guide -- fix a confusing typo

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1972

 Original creator: was